dlemire60/openc2-oif-orchestrator/docs/WALKTHROUGH.md

    - Default port for HTTPS Transfer is 5001
    - Default port for MQTT Transfer is 1883
 1. Select the transfer protocol to use with this device.
-1. Select the message serialization to use with this device.
+1. Select the message serialization(s) to use with this device.
    JSON is the default serialization for OpenC2.
 1. Enter any desired information in the `Note` field.
 This is typically used to provide a human-friendly description